Australian prime minister says Bing could replace Google

 “Having a news environment in this country that is one that is sustainable and is supported commercially, then this is vital to how democracies function,” he added.

-Although Bing is Australia’s second most popular search engine, it takes only 3.7% of the market share, The Australian newspaper reported.
-Google says it takes 95%.
+Although Bing is Australia’s second most popular search engine, it has only a 3.6% market share, according to web analytics service Statcounter.
+Google says it has 95%.

-Nadella initiated the Zoom conversation with Morrison last week, the newspaper reported.
+Nadella initiated the Zoom conversation with Morrison, The Australian newspaper reported.

-A Microsoft spokeswoman did not immediately respond to a request for comment.
+A Microsoft statement confirmed that the online meeting had taken place last week but released no details of the conversation.

+“We recognize the importance of a vibrant media sector and public interest journalism in a democracy and we recognize the challenges the media sector has faced over many years through changing business models and consumer preferences,” Microsoft said.

 The mandatory code of conduct proposed by the government aims to make Google and Facebook pay Australian media companies fairly for using news content the tech giants siphon from news sites.